i-doit/knowledge-base/docs/en/user-authentication-and-management/sso-comparison/sso-fallback/index.md

-# SSO Fallback zu Builtin
+# SSO fallback to builtin

 !!! example "Work in Progress"